Hussein El Dor: Ansar

 On 30 September 2020, El Dor moved back to Lebanon, joining Lebanese Premier League side Ansar on a two-year loan from Shabab Sahel ahed of the 2020–21 season.
 He made his debut on 18 October 2020, playing the whole 90 minutes in a 3–0 league win over Chabab Ghazieh.
 El Dor helped Ansar win their first league title since 2007, and their 14th overall.
 He also helped Ansar win the double, beating Nejmeh in the 2020–21 Lebanese FA Cup final on penalty shoot-outs.
 On 5 August 2022, Ansar extended El Dor's loan from Sahel for an additional year.

+Safa

+On 1 July 2023, El Dor moved to Safa.

 International career

 El Dor represented all Lebanon youth national teams, playing four times for the under-16 team at the 2010 AFC Championship qualification, four times for the under-19 team at the 2012 AFC Championship qualification, and twice for the under-23 team at the 2016 AFC Championship qualification.
+He was also called up to the Lebanon national under-20 team for the 2013 Jeux de la Francophonie.

 On 12 October 2021, El Dor made his senior debut as a second-half substitute in a 3–2 win against Syria, in the third round of qualification for the 2022 FIFA World Cup.